Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 17. Supplement with glucomannan

-An extremely rich source of viscous fiber, glucomannan takes longer to pass out of the gut than most foods, making you feel full and eat less calories.
-(22)
+An extremely rich source of viscous fiber, glucomannan takes longer to pass out of the gut than most foods, making you feel full and eat fewer calories.
+(22) This fiber is particularly good at absorbing water, which makes it expand even more in your stomach.
+Taking just a small pill can significantly reduce the amount of food you eat – simply because you feel fuller.

 18. Eat spicy foods